- Home

 The good news is that if you’re struggling to find your purpose in life, it’s never too late to discover what it might be.
 To find out how you can do this, check out our article; 5 ways to find meaning and purpose in your life,

-5. Drink moderately
+5. Drink alcohol in moderation

-While research links excessive alcohol consumption with liver, heart, and pancreatic disease, as well as an increased risk of early death, moderate alcohol consumption is associated with a reduced risk of several diseases, as well as up to an 18% decreased risk of premature death.
+While research links excessive alcohol consumption with liver, heart, and pancreatic disease, as well as an increased risk of early death, moderate alcohol consumption is associated with a reduced risk of several diseases, as well as up to an 18% reduced risk of premature death.

 Many residents of blue zones drank one to two glasses of wine each day, usually with friends or with food.
 Other studies show that drinking moderate amounts of red wine can help protect against heart disease, diabetes, neurological disorders, and metabolic syndrome.
 One study followed men for 29 years and found that those who drank wine instead of beer or spirits were 34% less likely to die early.

-However, it’s important to bear in mind that there’s no strong scientific research proving that moderate drinking is better than not drinking at all… so if you don’t already enjoy a glass of wine with your dinner, there’s no need to suddenly start pouring yourself one!
+However, it’s important to bear in mind that there’s no strong scientific research proving that moderate drinking is better than not drinking at all…so if you don’t already enjoy a glass of wine with your dinner, there’s no need to suddenly start pouring yourself one!

 6. Nurture your social connections